 Humans are part of our immediate environment, completely inseparable from its flux and its flow.
 What we make becomes entwined with our daily lives and eventually our bodies.
 There is no separation and like a work of Frankenstein, a creation once dependent upon us has now determined a life beyond the control of its creator.

 A contemporary spin on the concerto - Symphony d'aere presents the solo violin against the wind symphony to create stark dispositions between central presence and dissipating melodies.

-Instrumentation: Piccolo, 4 flutes, 2 oboes, cor anglais, clarinet in E flat, 6 clarinets in B flat, 2 bass clarinets in B flat, contrabass clarinet in B flat, soprano saxophone, alto saxophone, tenor saxophone, baritone saxophone, 4 French horns, 6 trumpets in B flat, 2 trombones, bass trombone, 2 euphoniums, 3 tubas, timpani, percussion (4 players), solo violin, 3-5 double bass.
+Instrumentation: Piccolo, 4 flutes, 2 oboes, cor anglais, clarinet in E flat, 6 clarinets in B flat, 2 bass clarinets in B flat, contrabass clarinet in B flat, soprano saxophone, alto saxophone, tenor saxophone, baritone saxophone, 4 French horns, 6 trumpets in B flat, 2 trombones, bass trombone, 2 euphoniums, 3 tubas, timpani, percussion (4 players), harp, piano, solo violin, 3-5 double bass.

 Duration: 12 min.

 Dedication note: Dedicated to the Sydney Conservatorium Wind Symphony

 The composer notes the following styles, genres, influences, etc associated with this work:

 Styles: soundscape, fable, concerto, nature, spectral --- Influences: Feldman, Stravinsky, Pärt